B-UMMI/chewBBACA_tutorial/README.md

 Out of the **682 genomes**, 2 (GCA_000323065.2_ASM32306v2 and GCA_001017915.1_ASM101791v1) were detected as being of a different species/contamination and removed from the analysis.
 Allele call was performed on the bona fide  _Streptococcus agalactiae_ **680 genomes** using the **1265 loci** for schema validation.
 Paralog detection found no paralog loci.

-`chewBBACA.py AlleleCall -i .genomes/ -g listgenes_core.txt -o results --cpu 6 -t "Streptococcus agalactiae"`
+`chewBBACA.py AlleleCall -i .genomes/ -g listgenes_core.txt -o results --cpu 6 --ptf Streptococcus_agalactiae.trn`

 Run on the same laptop with 6 cpu took approximately 30 mins to complete (an average of 2.6 secs per genome)